Non-asymptotic Optimal Prediction Error for Growing-dimensional Partially Functional Linear Models: The Analysis and Main Results

-From the proof of the Theorem \ref{thm-1}, it is not hard to respectively obtain the non-asymptotic upper bounds of functional and the non-functional parameters in below. \begin{corollary} Under the conditions in Theorem \ref{thm-1}, for $n > n_{0}$ we have ,
+From the proof of the Theorem \ref{thm-1}, one can obtain the non-asymptotic upper bounds of functional and the non-functional parameters regressions below. \begin{corollary} Under the conditions in Theorem \ref{thm-1}, for $n > n_{0}$ we have,